mohamedsillahkanu/Python_WK4/README.md

 - Explicit type conversion prevents issues with calculations later
 - Breaking each pipe operation into its own line improves readability

-## 5. Outlier Detection and Replacement
+## Step 5: Outlier Detection and Replacement

 ```r
 # Basic example of outlier detection using IQR method